joniles/mpxj/mkdocs/docs/howto-use-fields.md

 # How To: Use Fields
-Once you've read a schedule using MPXJ, and you have a `ProjectFile` instance with tasks, resources and resource assignments, how do you access the data represented by the fields provided by each of these entities?
+Once you've read a schedule using MPXJ, and you have a `ProjectFile` instance with tasks, resources and resource assignments, how do you access the data represented as fields in each of these entities?
 If you're creating or updating a schedule, how can you assign values to fields?
 This section explains the different approaches you can take in each of these cases.